A variety of actions are associated with creating and updating job descriptions.

 Examples of when not to submit an updated job description would be when an incumbent salary rate changes, when there are changes in the non-essential duties of the position, or when there are infrequent or random duties being assigned by management.
 The job description is meant to be a close estimate of the work assigned to an employee and depending on business necessity, Managers and Supervisors may have the need to occasionally assign duties to employees that are not specified in the job description.
 If the duties become a regular part of their job, however, then an updated job description would be warranted.
 Certain temporary assignments may fit the criteria for a temporary reclass or stipend.
 Please refer to the procedures for Temporary Duty Assignments.

-To submit an updated job description, the department inputs the job description into OACIS by going to “Begin New Action” then to “Update a Job description.”
-The department submits the update to Compensation once the appropriate approvals have been obtained.
+To submit an updated job description, the department logs into Job Builder and selects the "Revise a Job Description" action under Quick Links.
+The department submits the JD action to Compensation once the appropriate internal approvals have been obtained.
 Compensation will then review and approve the JD by submitting it to the on-line library.
-It is the department’s responsibility to print off a copy, obtain signatures, and distribute it to the employee.
+The employee will receive an email requesting them to acknowledge the revised job description and this acknowledgement will replace the need to print off and sign a paper JD.

 Recruitment Job Descriptions

 If a department chooses to update or reclassify a vacant position prior to the start of recruitment, they should follow the normal procedures for either updating a JD or reclassifying one.
 Be sure to select “Yes” for the question “Is this for the purposes of a recruitment?” which is located on the “Action Justification” tab – this will alert the compensation analyst to the urgency of the review.
 Once the hiring department has submitted their update or reclass request on-line, the compensation analyst for their area will make it a priority and will review, approve, and submit the JD to the on-line library.
-Once approved, the hiring department can begin the process of creating a requisition online by selecting “Create a Requisition from a Job Description”.
+Once approved, the hiring department can begin the process of creating a Job Posting in TAM (the Talent Acquisition Management system).

 How to Avoid Delays in Conducting a Recruitment: